 The case for setting up a car sharing business to create a positive environmental impact is often taken for granted – it would reduce carbon footprint, and there would be less congestion on the roads.
 But is it really that simple?
-Consider
+Consider these questions:

 Who are the people who signed up for this service?

 What would they be doing if they did not sign up?

 If, for example, the car sharing users would have walked or taken public transport otherwise rather than buying a car, while car owners continue using their own cars, how exactly is the intended environmental impact of car sharing going to come about?